astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 with you and the fuzzy dice, that pushes the lighter balloon toward the back of the car.

 If the driver had, instead of braking, turned the wheel hard to the left, so that the car began moving in a circle, everything in the car would behave as if there were a mysterious force pushing to the right.
 You would lean right, the fuzzy dice would dangle to the right, and the balloon would lean to the left.
-Although a person on the side of the road would say everything in the car was trying to go in a straight line, but the car was pushing to the left, within the reference frame of the car, everything would be acting as if a force to the right had suddenly appeared.
+A person standing on the side of the road would say everything in the car was trying to go in a straight line, but the car was pushing it all to the left.
+Within the (accelerating) reference frame of the car, where no such leftward force is evident, everything would be acting as if a force to the right had suddenly appeared.

 Let's consider that circular trajectory in the context of {numref}`twopaths`.
+What if the blue path were to represent a clock moving in a circle and returning to its original location?
 What can we say about a clock that moves on a circular path through spacetime?
 Such a path is represented in {numref}`circularSTfig`.
 To get from the orange event to the purple event, a clock at rest would just follow a vertical line, but the black curve represents a clock that moves around in a circle.
 Based on the analysis of the previous section, such a clock would have to measure a shorter time interval than the clock at rest (if the system were sitting on a merry-go-round, we could consider the clock at rest to be at the center axis of the rotating disc -- such a clock would be synchronized with the lattice of clocks making up the reference frame at rest with the orange and purple events, even if the clock at the center did not pass through those two events).

 ```{code-cell}
 :tags: ["remove-cell"]